Calories are king when it comes to weight loss.

 An underfed body will underperform.
 Remember, calories support more than spin class.
 They support basic bodily functions and organs like the brain.

-When you’re undereating, you’re also taking in too few carbohydrates.
+When you’re cutting calories, you’re also taking in too few carbohydrates.
 Lack of carbs means lack of glucose, which is the brain’s fuel of choice.

 Don’t ignore subtle symptoms like nodding off at your desk, missing deadlines, or forgetting meetings.

 There are several issues at play here.
 Poor sleep quality, crashing blood sugar, and a slowed metabolism combine to leave you with “brain fog” throughout the day.

 Of course, reaching for a donut won’t fix this.
 Ideally, you’ll maintain stable blood sugar by eating foods low on the glycemic index (think whole fruits instead of juice).
 This way your brain has the glucose it needs for top performance, but you won’t spike your blood sugar too high.

 If any of these symptoms has you nodding your head, it’s not too late to change.
 It’s OK to slowly increase your calories and see what happens.